BenkoTIPS/PTC/README.md

-# DevUp 2022 - Permit to Cloud & Infrastructure As Code
+# Permit to Cloud & Infrastructure As Code

-This repo is the code from our session at DevUp 2022 in St. Louis.

 ## Sessions
 ### Permit To Cloud - Land with Confidence in Azure [slides](./assets//du22-Benkovich-PermitToCloud.pdf)